Frequently Asked Questions

 Periodic flow-through funding opportunities.

-What are the eligibility requirements for a CLINIC membership?
+What are the eligibility requirements for CLINIC affiliation?

 Do you provide discounts or a sliding scale?

 CLINIC does not provide a payment plan or sliding scale.
-Members pay a reduced fee of half the annual amount above if the application is approved between July through December.
-All renewals require the full dues amount.
-All renewals are invoiced at full, annual amount.
-Membership dues are invoiced at the beginning of the year when the annual renewal process begins.
+Affiliates pay half the annual amount if the application is approved between July through December.
+Otherwise, all renewals are invoiced at full, annual amount.
+Affiliation dues are invoiced at the beginning of the year when the annual renewal process begins.

-I have heard you have an exclusive agreement with LawLogix.
+I have heard you have an agreement with Equifax Immigration Case Management (Formerly LawLogix).
 Can you tell me more?

-LawLogix Edge is the exclusive provider and all-in-one immigration case management solution to CLINIC and its affiliates.
-Complete with integrated immigration forms, billing, robust reporting, mobile intake capabilities, client web portal and more, LawLogix Edge enables thousands of today's leading immigration practitioners to serve more clients more efficiently.
-CLINIC affiliates who are leveraging Edge benefit from pricing discounts, comprehensive training and educational opportunities as well as certification programs.
+Equifax Immigration Case Management (Formerly LawLogix) provides all-in-one immigration case management solution to CLINIC and its Affiliates.
+Complete with integrated immigration forms, billing, robust reporting, mobile intake capabilities, client web portal and more, Equifax Immigration Case Management (Formerly LawLogix) enables thousands of today's leading immigration practitioners to serve more clients more efficiently.
+CLINIC Affiliates benefit from pricing discounts, comprehensive training and educational opportunities as well as certification programs.

 If you are interested in becoming an affiliate, please use the Information Request Form and select "I am interested in learning more about joining the CLINIC Network.”